-If you only want the top of the bedspread gathered, adding gathered side and end piece add to the bedspread but does require extra fabric.
+If you only want the top of the bedspread gathered, adding a gathered side and end piece add to the bedspread, but it does require extra fabric.

 Calculate the amount of fabric you would need for the sides if the sides and end were added as a straight piece of fabric.
 Double that amount to allow for gathering.
 Triple the amount if the fabric is very lightweight or you want extreme gathering.

 Attach the "ruffle" by sewing them to the top with the right sides together.
 Piping attached to the edge of the top of the bedspread helps keep a distinct divider between the top and gather.